Key InsightIndependent discovery suggests biological truth

-When Ayurvedic physicians in ancient India, Buddhist monks in Japan, Desert Fathers in Egypt, and Indigenous elders in North America all arrive at the same conclusions about food — without contact, without shared texts, without cultural transmission — we are not witnessing coincidence.
-We are witnessing convergent discovery.
-They found the same truths because they were observing the same body.
+When Ayurvedic physicians in ancient India, Buddhist monks in Japan, Desert Fathers in Egypt, and Indigenous elders in North America all arrive at the same conclusions about food : without contact, without shared texts, without cultural transmission : they are revealing something about the body itself.
+They found the same somatic truths because they were observing the same nervous system, the same digestive architecture, the same human body.

 This chapter documents eleven patterns that appear across all eight traditions in this encyclopedia.
-These are not surface similarities.
-They are deep structural agreements about how humans should relate to food.
-The convergence is the evidence.
-When traditions that never met agree, they are pointing at something real.
+These deep structural agreements cannot be coincidence.
+They are convergence.
+Not surface cultural similarities : convergent discoveries about autonomic regulation, metabolic rhythm, and somatic safety.
+When traditions that never met agree, they are pointing at something real in the body's own architecture.

 Read this chapter as preparation for the tradition chapters that follow.
-You will recognise these patterns in different dress, different vocabulary, different theological framing.
+One recognizes these patterns in different dress, different vocabulary, different theological framing.
 But beneath the surface, the same body wisdom persists.

 "A full stomach makes a thin mind."